Managing a multi-author site can feel risky if everyone has full access to your content.

-In this article, we will show you how to easily allow editors to only edit certain pages in WordPress.
+In this guide, we will show you how to allow editors to only edit certain pages in WordPress.

-WordPress comes with a robust user roles and permissions system.
+WordPress comes with a comprehensive user roles and permissions system.
 It allows you to add users under different user roles, and each user role comes with different capabilities.

 One of these user roles is called Editor.
 Users with the editor user role can edit all posts and pages on your website.